 The complex autocrine and paracrine functions of the cytokines involved in the interactions between the corneal epithelium and stromal keratocytes are important in achieving the appropriate responses to corneal wound healing.
 While their precise triggers and interactions are still being elucidated, cytokines can induce and mediate many of the fundamental steps involved in wound healing.

 Epithelial cell migration, proliferation, and differentiation are influenced by the stromal keratocyte cytokines, KGF and HGF.
-The cornea is not unique with respect to the stromal-epithelial interactions of these 2 cytokines, which are mediators of similar interactions in the breast, skin, and lung.
-Although the expression profiles of these cytokines lend themselves toward a linear interpretation of their stromal-epithelial interactions, these cytokines clearly are modulated further in vivo by the effects of other cytokines and truncated receptors of these molecules.
+These cytokines are modulated further in vivo by the effects of other cytokines and truncated receptors of these molecules.

 In what is likely to be merely the tip of the iceberg with respect to the understanding of cytokine-cytokine interactions, both KGF and HGF mRNA production are altered by the fibroblast cytokines, EGF, TGF-alpha, PDGF, and IL-1.
 In addition, EGF, PDGF, IL-1alpha, IL-6, and TNF at low concentrations appear to enhance fibronectin (FN)-induced epithelial cell migration.

-Studies have shown that autologous serum and umbilical cord serum harbor many growth factors and neuropeptides like EGF, TGF-beta, vitamin A, fibronectin, substance P, IGF-1, NGF, and other cytokines that are essential for the proliferation, differentiation, and maturation of the ocular surface epithelium.
-Treatment with autologous serum and umbilical cord serum eye drops seem promising for the restoration of the ocular surface epithelial integrity in patients with neurotrophic keratitis and severe dry eye syndrome.
+Autologous serum and umbilical cord serum harbor many growth factors and neuropeptides like EGF, TGF-beta, vitamin A, fibronectin, substance P, IGF-1, NGF, and other cytokines.
+Treatment with autologous serum and umbilical cord serum eye drops seem promising for the restoration of the ocular surface epithelial integrity in patients with persistent epithelial defect, chemical burns, and severe dry eye syndrome.

-Platelets are known for their ability to heal epithelial and internal wounds.
-They have storage pools of growth factors, including platelet-derived growth factors, TGF-beta, epithelial growth factors, fibroblast growth factors, insulinlike growth factor I, and vascular endothelial growth factors.
-Autologous platelet-rich plasma has a large quantity of growth factors that have been found to promote the healing of dormant corneal ulcers and to reduce pain and inflammation.
+Platelets are storage pools of growth factors, including platelet-derived growth factors, TGF-beta, EGF, FGF, IGF- I, and VEGF.
+Autologous platelet-rich plasma has a large quantity of growth factors that have been found to promote the healing of dormant corneal ulcers and dry eye syndrome.
+Platelet-rich plasma has shown a good safety profile and may have better efficacy than autologous serum.

 Platelet-activating factor (PAF) is a potent bioactive lipid that is generated in the cornea after injury.
-Corneal cells synthesize PAF as early as 30 minutes after injury and increased accumulation is observed at later times, which is, in part, due to the presence of inflammatory cells that arrive at the cornea and actively produce PAF.
-PAF is a strong inflammatory mediator and inducer of the expression of specific genes, such as some metalloproteinases, urokinase plasminogen activators, and TIMPs.
-It delays corneal epithelial wound healing by inhibiting adhesion of epithelial cells to the basement membrane and by increasing apoptosis of stromal cells.
-All these activities exerted by PAF are receptor mediated.
+PAF is a receptor-mediated strong inflammatory mediator, a chemotactic to inflammatory polymorphonuclear leukocytes, and an inducer of several proteases that degrade the extracellular matrix.
 Corneal epithelial cells, keratocytes, and endothelial cells express the PAF receptor, and, in corneal epithelial cells, injury up-regulates PAF receptor gene expression.
 The role of PAF receptor antagonists in preventing corneal injury is under investigation.

 Plasminogen is synthesized in the cornea and can be activated to plasmin by a plasminogen activator.
 This synthesis is stimulated by IL-1alpha and IL-1beta.
 In turn, plasmin is able to activate latent collagenase.
-This system could lead to the collagen degradation of corneal ulceration.
 Studies have demonstrated that uPA (urokinase plasminogen activator), but not tPA (tissue plasminogen activator), is induced in the migrating epithelial cells during corneal epithelial wound healing.
 Amiloride, a specific uPA inhibitor, effectively decreases uPA activity in the cornea as well as in the tear fluid and favorably affects corneal healing.

 A majority of inflammatory cytokines use the nuclear factor (NF)-κB pathway for signaling.
-Saika et al 2005 studied a mouse corneal alkali burn model to evaluate the therapeutic potential of topical administration of SN50, a cell-permeable peptide inhibitor of NF-κB.
-They showed that topical administration of SN50 prevents epithelial defects and corneal ulceration after a central alkali burn.
+Saika et al 2005 studied a mouse corneal alkali burn model and showed that topical administration of SN50 prevents epithelial defects and corneal ulceration after a central alkali burn.

-Thymosin beta-4 is a water-soluble polypeptide that promotes corneal wound healing and decreases inflammation.
-Thymosin beta-4 interferes with NF-κB signaling pathways and suppresses NF-κB phosphorylation, activity, and nuclear translocation in cultured human corneal epithelial cells.
+Thymosin beta-4 is a water-soluble polypeptide that interferes with NF-κB signaling pathways to promote corneal wound healing and to decrease inflammation.
 Thymosin beta-4 can potentially be used as a potent anti-inflammatory therapy in inflammatory corneal conditions.

 Saika et al (2007) concluded that overexpression of peroxisome proliferator-activated receptor-gamma (PPARgamma) may represent an effective new strategy for the treatment of ocular surface burns.
-Adenoviral gene introduction of PPARgamma inhibited activation of ocular fibroblasts and macrophages in vitro and also induced anti-inflammatory and antifibrogenic responses in an alkali-burned mouse cornea.
+Studies on PPAR gamma using gene transfer (adenoviral) micropellet technique, as well as using ophthalmic solution of the PPAR gamma agonist, have shown induction of anti-inflammatory, antifibrogenic, and antiangiogenic responses in an alkali-burned mouse cornea.

 Cytokines and trophic factors from the corneal nerves, tear film, conjunctiva, conjunctival vessels, endothelium, and anterior chamber may have important modulating effects on corneal epithelial and stromal healing responses and, thus, corneal ulceration.